nationalarchives/tdr-e2e-tests/README.md

     * The individual TDR environment keycloak credentials are stored in the environment's parameter store
     * The management account needs access to these credentials to access Keycloak for the TDR environment to create and delete test users
 2. In the transfer-frontend agent:
-    * Chromedriver is downloaded to the workspace
+    * Chromedriver or Geckodriver is downloaded to the workspace
     * the Keycloak credentials are unstashed and passed in as system properties when running the tests

 * The sbt run test command is hidden to ensure the keycloak credentials do not appear in the Jenkins console output.